Award: Associate of Applied Science

 - Student must have completed American Heart Association, Healthcare Provider CPR with a minimum grade of “C”.

-- All Developmental coursework must be completed prior to the February 23, 2018 admission deadline for ADN and November 17, 2017 for Advanced Placement.
+- All Developmental coursework must be completed prior to the February 24 admission deadline.

 - The student must have an overall minimum GPA of 2.5 for all college or high school work attempted.
 If the student has completed > 12 semester credit hours of college-level work, the college GPA will be used in calculating the student’s admissions score.
 If the student has completed <12 semester credit hours of college-level work, the high school GPA will be used in calculating the student’s admissions score.
-Because grades for courses taken during the spring semester of the application process will not be available during the student’s application assessment, all GPA calculations will be based on work completed through the fall semester preceding the the February 23 deadline for ADN and November 17, 2017 for Advanced Placement.
-Points will be awarded for co-requisites completed and will be the basis of the GPA.
-Science courses (BIO 141, 142, 150) will be awarded additional points for grades of “A” or “B”.
+Because grades for courses taken during the spring semester of the application process will not be available during the student’s application assessment, all GPA calculations will be based on work completed through the fall semester preceding the February 24 deadline.
+Points will be awarded for some co-requisites completed and will be the basis of the GPA.
+Science course (BIO 141) will be awarded additional points for grades of “A” or “B”.

 - The student must complete an online application for the nursing programs.
 There are 3 applications.
-Please pay close attention to this section!
 If the student is interested in the RN program, then the student must complete the ADN application.
-If the student is interested in the LPN program, then the student must complete the PN application.
-If the student wants preference in the ADN program, but will accept a spot in the PN program, then the student must complete the single application for both (ADN & PN) programs by February 23th.
+If the student is interested in the PN program, then the student must complete the PN application.
+If the student wants preference in the ADN program, but will accept a spot in the PN program, then the student must complete the single application for both (ADN & PN) programs by February 22nd.

-Students will be notified by approximately April 1st prior to the programs admission of their selection status.
+Students will be notified by approximately April 1st of their selection status.
 Students who are accepted for admission must notify PDCCC’s Nursing Office of their intention to accept or decline the offered slot by the deadline listed on their admission letter.
-Failure to do so will result in the loss of that slot to an alternate. firstname.lastname@example.org.
+Failure to do so will result in the loss of that slot to an alternate.

-Students who fail to submit any of the required material to the PDCCC Nursing Office by the February 23rd deadline for ADN and November 17, 2017 for Advanced Placement will NOT be considered for admission for the following admission semester.
-THERE WILL BE NO EXCEPTIONS.
-The PDCCC’s Nursing programs will establish only ONE admission deadline for ADN and ONE admission deadline for Advanced Placement, as there are frequently many more applicants than available slots.
+Students who fail to submit any of the required material to the PDCCC Nursing Office by the February 24 deadline will not be considered for admission for the following admission semester.
+There will be no exceptions.
+The PDCCC’s Nursing programs will establish only one admission deadline, as there are frequently many more applicants than available slots.
 After the student submits their application, a file will be started.
-However, the applicant/student must submit the completed packet to the Nursing Office before the February 23 deadline for ADN Program and November 17 for Advanced Placement Program at which time you will receive a receipt showing your packet is complete.
-Do not submit a packet under the door or in the department mail box.
+However, the applicant/student must submit the completed packet to the Nursing Office before the February 24 deadline at which time you will receive a receipt showing your packet is complete.
 All packets must be hand delivered to ensure the packets are complete, Monday-Thursday from 8:30-3:00pm and Friday from 8:30-2:00pm.
-It is not the duty of PDCCC’s Nursing Office to notify applicants of incomplete application packets or missing information.
-Making sure that the admissions packet is complete is the SOLE responsibility of the applicant.
+Incomplete applications will not be accepted.

 Physical Demands: The typical physical demands of a registered nurse include the following: full range of motion including handling and lifting patients and/or equipment, manual and finger dexterity, hand and eye coordination.
 The job generally requires standing and walking for extensive periods.
 The registered nurse should be able to lift and carry items weighing up to 50 pounds.
 The job settings may have stressful conditions and/or irregular hours.
 There is a potential for exposure to communicable diseases.
 Upon admission to the nursing program, the prospective student is provided with a Nursing/Allied Health Program Physical Examination form that must be completed by a physician or nurse practitioner prior to enrolling in nursing classes.